• Skip to primary navigation

 • Pour the sauce over the vegetables in the bowl and toss to combine until everything is coated evenly with the dressing.
 Garnish with a little bit of lemon zest.

-• You can enjoy the salad immediately or you can pop it into the fridge to chill for 30 minutes if you prefer it to be cold.
+• You can enjoy the salad immediately or you can put it into the fridge to chill for 30 minutes before serving.

 Notes

-• Store leftover salad in the fridge for 1-2 days, do not freeze it.
-Try to enjoy it quickly because the zucchini and tomatoes will soften and the sauce gets a little watery.
+• Store leftovers in the fridge for 1-2 days.
+After a few days, the zucchini and tomatoes will soften and the sauce gets a little watery.
+Do not freeze it.

 Nutrition